open-horizon/anax/docs/attributes.md

         }
     }
 ```
+{: codeblock}

 ### <a name="bxa"></a>DockerRegistryAuthAttributes
+{: #regattributes}

-This attribute is used to set a docker authentication user name and password or token that enables the Horizon agent to access a docker repository when downloading images for services and workloads.
+This attribute is used to set a docker authentication user name and password or token that enables the {{site.data.keyword.horizon_agent}} to access a docker repository when downloading images for services and workloads.

 The value for `publishable` should be `false`.